Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 # C unions

 A union can be one of several data types.
+If you try to access a field that doesn't exist you get undefined behaviour.